qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

   "include" : ["qx.util.*"]

 The class specifiers can include simple wildcards like 'qx.util.*' denoting all classes starting with the 'qx.util' name space.
 A leading ``=`` in front of a class specifier (e.g. '=qx.util.*') means 'without dependencies'.
 In this case, exactly the listed classes are included (wildcards expanded), but not their dependencies.
-Otherwise, for the given classes their dependencies are calculated recursively, and those classes are also included.
+Otherwise, for the given classes their dependencies are calculated recursively, and those classes are also included. (default: [ ":ref:`${APPLICATION} <pages/tool/generator/generator_config_macros#application>`.Application", ":ref:`${QXTHEME} <pages/tool/generator/generator_config_macros#qxtheme>`" ])

 .. _pages/tool/generator/generator_config_ref#include_top-level: